SofaPirate/Plaquette/_sources/DigitalIn.rst.txt

 ---------

 Turns on and off a light emitting diode (LED) connected to digital pin 13, when pressing a pushbutton attached to digital pin 2.
+Pushbutton should be wired by connecting one side to pin 2 and the other to ground.

 .. code-block:: c++